nazavode/nazavode.github.io/content/post/aliasing.md

    through `p` and `d[0] .. d[49]` through `q`.
-Due to the fact that `restrict` ensures unique accesses to *objects* (the underlying `int` elements in this case), each array element is going to be accessed through one and only one pointer: this code is perfectly legal leading to a defined behaviour;
+Due to the fact that `restrict` ensures unique accesses to *objects* (the underlying `int` elements in this case), each array element is going to be accessed through one and only one pointer: this code is perfectly legal leading to **defined behaviour**;
 2. during the second call, `p` accesses `int` objects in the range `d[1] .. d[50]` while `q` in the range `d[0] .. d[49]`: all the `d` array elements (except for `d[0]` and `d[50]`) are going to be accessed through both pointers.
-This call breaks the `restrict` contract leading to undefined behaviour.
+This call breaks the `restrict` contract leading to **undefined behaviour**.

-This example highlights the fact that *`restrict` compliance of accesses donesn't care about timing*.
+This example highlights the fact that *`restrict` compliance of accesses doesn't care about timing*.
 For instance, `bar` iterations during the latter call access `d` in the sequence: